Learn To Sail A Schooner No.8

 Sailing Into Harbour

-About These Learning To Sail A Schooner Articles
+About SchoonerSail’s Learning To Sail A Schooner Articles

-John, Trinovante’s skipper started writing these articles after some Trinovante Crew asked for more information on the fundamentals of schooner handling.
-These articles are not imagined theory.
-John has written about specific situations that have arisen.
+John, Trinovante’s skipper started writing these articles after some Trinovante guest sailors asked for more information on the fundamentals of schooner handling.

 The main idea here is to get sail off progressively and in good time.

-Seafaring is an ongoing learning process and John cautions against set piece manoeuvers.
+Seafaring is an ongoing learning process and John cautions against set piece manoeuvres.
 You need a plan but it needs to be flexible because things don’t always go according to plan.

-Sail Training on Trinovante involves learning how to safely handle ropes, tying basic knots and using winches, among other things.
-The crew need these skills is to be able to carry out manoeuvres under sail or power.
+Sail Training involves learning ‘HOW’ to safely handle ropes, some basic knots and using winches among other things.
+The ‘WHY’ is so that we can carry out slick manoeuvres under sail or power.

-Print Learn To Sail A Schooner No.8
+Print Learn To Sail A Schooner No.8 (full article below)

 The object is to reduce sail steadily and smoothly as the harbour is approached, maintaining speed for as long a possible and making up to windward,while avoiding having a last minute rush to reduce sail and overshooting.